Guilherme774/KotlinJWTAPI/README.md

-# KotlinJWTAPI
+# KotlinAuthJWT
-Auth API with JWT in Kotlin
+A Kotlin API with spring and JWT authentication